darmado/Atomic-Red-Team-C2/README.md

 # CAPABILITIES

-ARTi-C2 Core features and capabilities are sourced from SILENTTRINITY and Boolang atomic tests are from ATOMIC-RED-TEAM.
-All other feature enhancements were built to ensure Blackbot operators' operational trade-craft, agility, scalability, and rapid execution is not compromised while delivering scalable atomic testing capabilities from MITRE ATT&CK.
+ARTi-C2 Core features and capabilities are sourced from SILENTTRINITY and atomic tests executed through Boo are from ATOMIC-RED-TEAM.
+All other feature enhancements were built to ensure operational trade-craft, agility, scalability, and rapid execution is not compromised.

 | CAPABILITY | DESCRIPTION |
 | ------ | ------ |
 | **Rapid Deployment** | Automate and scale testing efforts from single and multi-target breach points located in different regional environments
 | **Modern Command & Control** | *Implant and Server Comms:* Uses the power of SILENTRINITY's ECDHE Encrypted C2 Communication capabilities to encrypt all C2 traffic.
 Implant management capabilities allow security teams to use multi-channel communication techniques mapped to MITRE ATT&CK. </br>*Client and Server Comms*: Uses Asyncio and WebSockets are used by a modern CLI powered by prompt-toolkit.
-Notable featurse include:     - Implant location tagging NGROK integration
+Notable features include:     - Implant location tagging NGROK integration
 | **Standard Execution Header** | Automate and scale testing efforts from single and multi-target breach points located in different regional environments
 | **JSON Logging Support** | Streamline, ingest, decode, and analyze evidence with your ELK stack or any Analytics platform ready to parse JSON.
 | **Stageless in Memory Code Execution** | Send a single web request to a callback URL and observe the stager dynamically compile, check-in, evaluate, and execute tasks in the jobs queue.
 Continuously execute Atomic Red Team tests and measure and improve EDR and anti-virus protection capabilities, 24/7/365.
-| **Modular Payload Development** |     - Boolang using reflective DLL injection to invoke powershell's  run-time environment</br> - Booland using refelctive DLL injection to invoke system calls and CMD
+| **Modular Payload Development** |     - Boo using reflective DLL injection to invoke Powershell's  run-time environment</br> - Boo using reflective DLL injection to invoke system calls and CMD
 | **Dynamic Attack Formations** | Dynamically form and execute attack-chains in real-time without the need to recompile or restart ARTi-C2.
-As of today, ARTiC2 support the dynamicac development of 3 differnt attack functions:</br>    - Attack Chains:</br>- Attack Profiles:</br>- Attack Scenarios:
+As of today, ARTiC2 supports 3 differnt attack functions:</br>    - Attack Chains:</br>- Attack Profiles:</br>- Attack Scenarios:
 | **Modular Payload Delivery** | ARTi-C2 leverages [SILENTRINITY's](https://github.com/byt3bl33d3r/SILENTTRINITY) framework to deliver Red Team Atomic tests "As is" through the following dynamically compiled payload deliver controllers:</br>- unmanaged powershell</br>- stageless powershell
-| ***Operational Management** | Job IDs are included controller execution and evidence collection for seamless correlation.
+| ***Operational Management** | Job IDs are included controller execution and evidence collection for event analysis and correlation.

 </br>
 </br>